 Before employees work at height, employers need to consider an individuals fitness to work at height as part of the overall assessment.
 The most effective method for establishing fitness is a working at height medical which is typically undertaken annually.
 Sound Advice regularly provide on site health testing for employees that work at height.
 These assessments are essential to enable employers to demonstrate that employees are able to safely carry out this type of activity and make adjustments if appropriate.

 Employers need to ensure that appropriate training is provided in order to minimise the risks associated with work at height.
-This can be achieved through training that should be focussed on improving and encouraging the sharing of best practice, and behavioural based safety to help workers at all levels understand the importance of working safely and following procedures.
+This can be achieved through training that should be focused on improving and encouraging the sharing of best practice, and behavioural based safety to help workers at all levels understand the importance of working safely and following procedures.
 Continual training is key, especially in respect to any new legislation changes that could affect existing work practices.
 Training should include the use of equipment, inspections and maintenance as well as safe working procedures that include provisions for evacuation and if necessary rescue procedures.

 Time Spent Working at Height